ilias-ant/ilias-ant/README.md

 - travelling :airplane:
 - photography :camera:

-Currently, i am - and will be for the best part of the year - focused on Deep Learning, NLP and applications.
+Currently, i am - and will be for the best part of the year - focused on time-series forecasting and NLP applications.

 Books i'm currently reading:
 - [The Power Broker: Robert Moses and the Fall of New York, by Robert Caro](https://en.wikipedia.org/wiki/The_Power_Broker)